lobsterick/OpenSlack/README.md

-﻿# Project 2 - Web Programming with Python and JavaScript "Flack" by LOBSTERICK
+﻿# Flack / OpenSlack - Free implementation of Slack
 ## What's inside?
 Inside this repo, you can find main application `flack.py` and two folders: `static` (with static files, like images and JS files) and `templates` (with templates of html views).
 After starting application, there will be created folder `flask_session` with session files of all user connected to server.
 ## What is Flack?